flowns/Laerdal.Dfu/README.md

+This library has been forked from the original version created by François Raminosona in order to make fixes to support Maui and .NET 8.

 # Laerdal.Dfu

 This is an Xamarin binding library for the Nordic Semiconductors Android library for updating the firmware of their devices over the air via Bluetooth Low Energy.